GeotrekCE/Geotrek-rando-widget/readme.md

 **The api you want to use had to authorize geotrekce.github.io.**

-You can explore Geotrek Rando Widget and create your own component [here](https://geotrekce.github.io/Geotrek-rando-widget/).\
+You can explore Geotrek rando widget and create your own component [here](https://geotrekce.github.io/Geotrek-rando-widget/).\
 Once you made your component, you can get the code to copy-paste by clicking on _Docs_ then _Show code_.

 If you plan to use a component with a map, take care to place it inside an element with a px or vh height, otherwise the map will not be visible.